kezhuw/go-leveldb-benchmarks/README.md

 In labtop: MacBook Pro (Retina, 13-inch, Mid 2014), 3 GHz Intel Core i7, 16 GB 1600 MHz DDR3.

-There are about about 10 GB free memory and no swap used in testing.
+There are about 10 GB free memory and no swap used in testing.

-Options: No sync, No bloom filter, Snappy compression.
+Default options: No sync, No bloom filter, Snappy compression.
 The result may not be accurate, and may contain errors.
 If in doubt, test it youself.
-Read the fucking code if necessary.

-There may be suttle differences in read/write options between implementations.
-Currently, kezhuw/leveldb doest not write info log about LevelDB internal progress.

 ```shell
 # go test -driver cpp -bench .